alfaro96/scikit-lr/docker/README.md

 make build
 ```

-Alternatively, to pull the image:
+Alternatively, to pull the image from `Docker Hub`:

 ```
 make pull